Did you know…

 - The latest medical and scientific evidence shows that having a Cervical Screening Test every 5 years is just as safe, and more effective than, having a Pap smear every 2 years.

-- All women aged 25 to 74 years who have ever been sexually active should have a Cervical Screening Test every 5 years.
+- Anyone with a cervix, aged 25 to 74 years, who has ever been sexually active should have a Cervical Screening Test every 5 years.